mit-han-lab/TinyChatEngine/README.md

 # TinyChatEngine: On-Device LLM Inference Library

-Running large language models (LLMs) on the edge is useful: running copilot services (coding, office, smart reply) on laptops, in-car entertainment systems, vision-language assistants in robots or spaceships.
-Users can get instant responses without transmitting any local data to the internet, addressing privacy concerns, as sensitive data remains localized and reduces the risk of potential breaches.
+Running large language models (LLMs) on the edge is useful: running copilot services (coding, office, smart reply) on laptops, cars, robots, and more.
+Users can get instant responses  with better privacy, as the data is local.

-TinyChat project consists of LLM model compression algorithms and TinyChatEngine, the inference engine that implements the compressed LLM targeting edge devices.
+This is enabled by LLM model compression technique: SmoothQuant and activation-aware weight quantization, co-designed with TinyChatEngine that implements the compressed low-precision model.

 ### Demo on an NVIDIA GeForce RTX 4070 laptop:
 ![chat_demo_gpu](assets/figures/chat_demo_gpu.gif)